anomaly/lab-python-server/README.md

 target_metadata = Base.metadata
 ```

-> Note that the `Base` comes from the above imports and we import everything from our models package so alembic tracks all the models in the application.
+> **Note:** that the `Base` comes from the above imports and we import everything from our models package so alembic tracks all the models in the application.

 And finally you should be able to run your initial migration: